 8 Foods to Watch Out for If You Have High Blood Pressure

 Cold cuts and cured meats like hot dogs have hundreds of milligrams of sodium, especially if you like piling a sandwich high.
 “People think ‘it’s low-fat and not bad for me,’” says Dr. Gulati.
 But that high-sodium content can make your body hang on to fluid and raise your blood pressure.
 If you can’t find a low-sodium version you like, try a different type of sandwich, says Patton.
 She recommends baking chicken breast at the start of the week to slice up for lunch, or using tuna or natural peanut butter for your protein.
-Learn how the DASH diet can lower blood pressure.
+(Learn how the DASH diet can lower blood pressure.)

 You already know pizza isn’t great for your waistline, but it could hurt your heart health too.
-Between bready dough, salty cheese, and sodium-heavy pepperoni, and the salt some pizza parlors sprinkle on top, a slice can easily pack in more than 700 mg of sodium—and who stops at just one?
+Between the dough, salty cheese, and sodium-heavy pepperoni, and the salt some pizza parlors sprinkle on top, a slice can easily pack in more than 700 mg of sodium—and who stops at just one?
 At the pizza parlor, request toppings that won’t pack in so much salt.
 “Ask for less cheese and more veggies,” says Patton.
 But your best bet is to make your own at home.
 Start with a low-sodium crust like an English muffin base, then top with fresh or no-salt-added canned tomato sauce, plus a bit of mozzarella.

 “We think of soup as being healthier, but one cup of chicken soup can have close to 1,000 mg of sodium,” says Dr. Gulati.
 “You might eat the whole can and have more than a cup.
 It’s being smart about portion sizes.”
 Check labels for low-sodium versions—or better yet, make your own.
 Find a low- or no-sodium broth, then add whatever poultry, veggies, beans (rinsed off if they’re from a can), and rice you want, says Patton.
-Find out why chicken soup is a great cold remedy.
+(Find out why chicken soup is a great cold remedy.)

 You probably don’t think much of that pickle on your plate, but a single spear can have more than 300 mg of sodium.
 “You throw that on a sandwich and boom, that’s going to raise the sodium level,” says Patton.
 Check nutrition labels when picking a brand, and try to limit yourself to just a few slices to give your burger a bite without overdoing it on sodium.
-Try these low-salt snacks as a side instead of pickles and chips.
+(Try these low-salt snacks as a side instead of pickles and chips.)

-Your healthy salad could be hiding a sneaky salt source: the dressing.
+Your healthy salad could be hiding a sneaky salt source: The dressing.
 Bottled versions can be loaded with sodium, so drizzle on extra virgin olive oil and vinegar instead.
 “It has virtually no sodium,” says Patton.
 Punch up the flavor at home by adding mustard, garlic, herbs, or jelly, she suggests.
-Don’t miss these other surprising high-sodium foods.
+(Don’t miss these other surprising high-sodium foods.)

 Basically anything at a restaurant

 Restaurants like adding salt to their food because it enhances the taste to keep customers happy—but bad news for anyone with high blood pressure.
 Scan the nutrition facts on a restaurant’s website or fast food spot’s pamphlets for the lowest-sodium options.
 If nothing is jumping out, modify your own food a bit by taking off the top half of a sandwich bun or skipping the dressing, suggests Patton.
 You can’t ask them to leave salt out of sauces the chefs make in big batches, but you can request that they don’t sprinkle on any additional salt.
 “You’re paying for it—ask for it how you want it,” says Dr. Gulati.
-Find out what foods chefs never order at restaurants.